quicwg/base-drafts/draft-ietf-quic-recovery.md

 not describe a mechanism for doing so.

-The congestion controller is per path, so packets sent on other paths do not contribute affect the path's congestion controller, as described in Section 9.4 of {{QUIC-TRANSPORT}}.
+The congestion controller is per path, so packets sent on other paths do not alter the current path's congestion controller, as described in Section 9.4 of {{QUIC-TRANSPORT}}.

 The algorithm in this document specifies and uses the controller's congestion